lonestarmohammed786/servicenow-itsm-automation-portfolio/README.md

 No client, company, customer, or production data is included.

-These examples are intended to demonstrate ServiceNow scripting concepts, ITSM automation patterns, reporting logic, asset lifecycle governance, and practical ServiceNow administration/development skills.
+These examples are intended to demonstrate ServiceNow scripting concepts, ITSM automation patterns, reporting logic, asset lifecycle governance, access governance, and practical ServiceNow administration/development skills.

 ## Author